MaciejGarncarski/fetcher/readme.md

 - **Lightweight:** Minimal dependencies and a small footprint.
 - **Simple API:** Mirrors the standard `fetch` API for ease of use.
-- **Promise-based:** Leverages promises for asynchronous operations.
 - **TypeScript Support:** Written in TypeScript with type definitions included.
-- **Node.js Compatible:** Designed for use in Node.js environments.
-- **Potentially Isomorphic:** (To be confirmed/developed) May work in browser environments as well.

 ## Installation